Enquire now

 Overview: What is Electrocardiogram (ECG)?

 Electrocardiogram, commonly known as ECG or EKG, is a medical test used to assess the electrical activity of the heart.
 It records the electrical signals generated by the heart and displays them as a visual representation on a graph.
 ECG is a non-invasive and painless test that is routinely used by healthcare professionals to diagnose and monitor various cardiac conditions.
 This blog contains information about electrocardiogram and how it works.
-Please note that this blog is only for informational purposes and does not replace the significance of a doctor’s consultation.
+Please note that this blog is only for informational purposes and does not replace the significance of a cardiologist's consultation.
+If you are facing any issue or problem, make sure to visit a cardiologist in Kolkata for better guidance and treatment.

 How does Electrocardiogram (ECG) work?